EvaLiliane/ForHPCP/README.md

 # ForHPCP
-Contain the codes that will be runned on the HPCP
+Contains the codes that will be runned on the CHPC